-- considered the Group's right to explore in the relevant exploration area which included obtaining and assessing supporting documentation such as license agreements. - considered the Group's intention to carry out significant exploration and evaluation activity in the relevant exploration area which included an assessment of the Group's future cash flow forecasts and enquired of management and the Board of Directors as to the intentions and strategy of the Group. - assessed recent exploration activity in each material exploration license area to determine if there are any negative indicators that would suggest a potential impairment of the capitalised exploration and evaluation expenditure. - considered the Group's assessment of the commercial viability of results relating to exploration and evaluation activities carried out in the relevant license area.
+- considered the Group's right to explore in the relevant exploration area which included obtaining and assessing supporting documentation such as license agreements and licence renewal correspondence with government agencies. - considered the Group's intention to carry out significant exploration and evaluation activity in the relevant exploration area which included an assessment of the Group's future cash flow forecasts and enquired of management and the Board of Directors as to the intentions and strategy of the Group. - considered the status of exploration activity in each material exploration license area to determine if there are any negative indicators as to the recoverability of capitalised exploration and evaluation expenditure.